 Here are some of the ways you can enjoy this lake and the surrounding area.
 You can rent a motorboat. fishing boat, or pontoon boat, or for a little more structure, take a relaxing Desert Belle Paddleboat Tour.
 If you have your own boat, look for a marina where you can rent a slip.

-On the Desert Belle Paddleboat Tour, you'll enjoy a 90-minute, narrated cruise where you'll see towering canyon walls, dramatic desert vistas, and exotic Arizona wildlife.
+On the Desert Belle Paddleboat Tour, enjoy a 90-minute, narrated cruise where you'll see towering canyon walls, dramatic desert vistas, and exotic Arizona wildlife.
 Desert Belle has been plowing the waters of Saguaro Lake for more than 40 years.
 Private charters are available.

-Rainbow trout, largemouth bass, smallmouth bass, yellow bass, crappie, sunfish, channel catfish, and walleye are a few of the fish anglers can find in these waters.
+Rainbow trout, largemouth bass, smallmouth bass, yellow bass, crappie, sunfish, channel catfish, and walleye are a few of the fish that anglers can find in these waters.

 Where to Stay on Saguaro Lake